pvasude/Stampli-PM-Assessment/replit.md

 - Approve/reject actions with audit trail

 **Transaction Reconciliation:**
-- 3-state transaction workflow: Pending Receipt → Pending Coding → Ready to Sync
+- 3-state transaction workflow: Pending Receipt → Pending Coding → Ready to Sync → Synced
 - GL account, department, and cost center coding (editable for any transaction)
 - Receipt upload and attachment
 - Conditional Sync to ERP button (enabled only for Ready to Sync transactions)
 - Individual and bulk transaction sync
 - Transaction filtering and search
+- Tabbed interface: "All Transactions" and "Synced Transactions"
+- Synced transactions are automatically moved to the Synced Transactions tab after ERP sync
+- Tab count displays number of synced transactions

 **Reporting & Analytics:**
 - Spend analytics by category and vendor